 On August 16, 2021, NSTAR filed an interconnection study agreement ("ISA") between itself and Servistar LLC ("Servistar").
 Servistar is proposing to interconnect a 150 MW data center facility to Eversource's 1293 and 1302 115 kV transmission lines (ISO-NE queue position #1140).
 The ISA sets forth the terms and conditions under which NSTAR will study the feasibility of the project's interconnection ahead of the commencement of the ISO-NE study to give a preliminary review of possible adverse impacts to the system which the project will be responsible to mitigate.
-Comments on the ISA are due on or before September 7, 2021.
+Comments on the ISA were due on or before September 7, 2021; none were filed.
+This matter is pending before the FERC.
 If you have any questions concerning this matter, please contact Pat Gerity (pmgerity@daypitney.com; 860-275-0533).